 The Boston College Biology Honors Program is a research-based program open to senior biology majors.

 Students apply for the Biology Honors Program during the spring semester of their junior year.
-To be eligible for the honors program, students must have a minimum science GPA of 3.2 and be working on an independent research project under the mentorship of a biology faculty member.
+To be eligible for the honors program, students must have a minimum science GPA of 3.2 and be enrolled for at least one semester of Undergraduate Research.

 Applications for the program include a description of the research project and a letter of support from the student's faculty mentor.

 During senior year, students in the honors program continue their research project, write a thesis describing their research, and participate in a one-credit honors seminar.

 All students in the Honors Program present their research at Undergraduate Research Day and give an oral presentation open to all members of the Biology Department.